-I try to steer people away from the word “presenting.”
-The word conjures up images of conference rooms with a big table, an audience scattered about the room, empty seats up front and a projector with a screen.
-There you are, trying to communicate your message while the others in the room multitask.
-It’s not the best environment to get others engaged.
+In my response, I try to steer people away from using the word “presenting,” which conjures images of conference rooms with a big table, an audience scattered about the room, empty seats up front, and a projector with a screen.
+In that situation, you are trying to communicate your message while the others in the room multitask.
+It’s not the best environment for engaging others.

-Of course the time will come that you need to bring all the stakeholders together to ensure consensus.
-Now you will need to “present” your A3; but still think, “share.”
-One way to share effectively in this situation is to provide a copy of the A3 to everyone at the meeting.
-It’s only one page (versus 30 or more for a PowerPoint).
-The stakeholders can look at the screen to follow your story, but they can also reference the hard copy for any details.
-They naturally feel a stronger sense of ownership over something they can hold in their own hands.
-Keep one copy for yourself, this is for you to write notes on as the A3 is discussed and you gain additional input.
-Additionally, this provides you with quick and simple meeting minutes.
+Of course, the time will come when you need to bring all the stakeholders together to ensure consensus.
+Then you will need to “present” your A3, but you should still think, “share.”
+One way to share effectively in this situation is to provide a copy of the A3 report to everyone at the meeting.
+It’s only one page (versus 30 or more for a PowerPoint deck).
+Then the stakeholders can look at the screen to follow your story, but they can also reference their hard copy for any details.
+They will naturally feel a stronger sense of ownership over something they can hold in their own hands.
+Also, keep one copy for yourself to write notes on as you gain additional input from the group discussion and simultaneously create meeting minutes.